tsantana84/codex-http/codex-cli/README_HTTP.md

 # Codex HTTP API

+Hi!
 This document describes the HTTP interface for the Codex CLI, which allows you to interact with the same core agent logic that powers the terminal CLI through RESTful API endpoints.

 ## Quick Start